rajeshvkothari/oom/GIN_README_2508.md

 ## Introduction

-  This page describes steps that need to be followed in order to create the necessary environment for deploying tosca models.
+  This page describes steps that need to be followed to create the necessary environment for deploying tosca models.
   It also describes steps for building csars for various models currently available.